Found us from search engine?

 Also, how would search engines like Google know how to differentiate ‘Apple’ when it detects the word?
 Is it referring to the fruit, a name or the well-known smartphone?
 Yes, I hear the right answer.
 It uses Latent Semantic Indexing keywords.

-Now that you’ve got the basics covered, here are recommendations of some top keyword research tools to get you started.
+Now that you’ve got the basics covered, here are 3 keyword research tools that you should know of.
 Oh, all of them are even free to begin with!